February 11, 2019

 You have finally made the choice between the two options, and you are now ready to deploy your Hyper-V environment.
 However, it is advisable to first consider how you can ensure data protection and successful system recovery in case of data loss or an unexpected disaster.
 NAKIVO Backup & Replication is an efficient, reliable, and affordable solution that can do all of those things – and much more.
 Let’s discuss the data protection options that the product offers and how they can boost your chances of smooth disaster recovery.

-- Backup.
-Apart from its compatibility with different virtual environments (VMware, Hyper-V, and AWS EC2), NAKIVO Backup & Replication can also ensure that all VM backups are image-based and application-aware.
+- Backup for Hyper-V. Apart from its compatibility with different virtual environments (VMware, Hyper-V, and AWS EC2), NAKIVO Backup & Replication can also ensure that all VM backups are image-based and application-aware.
 Thus, all VM data is captured and transferred in a transactionally consistent state, without disrupting the production environment.
 Moreover, NAKIVO Backup & Replication uses Hyper-V’s native Resilient Change Tracking (RCT) technology to identify which data blocks have changed since the previous backup.
 The solution then saves only new and unique (deduplicated) data blocks to the backup repository.

 - Backup Copy.
 To ensure that your data can still be recovered even after unexpected data loss or data deletion, you can run backup copy jobs to create copies of existing backups and then send them offsite (e.g., to a DR site).